mdominguez56/PNPM-POC/readme.md

   npm install -g pnpm
 ```

-For more installation instructions you can read the installation guide found at: : https://pnpm.io/es/installation
+For more installation instructions you can read the installation guide found at: : _https://pnpm.io/es/installation_

-## Installation times
+## Installation times / Benchmarks

 Time it takes to install Chakra-UI: